 - Year Released: 2013

-- Regions for sale: Asia, Northern America, Europe, Eastern Europe & Central Asia, Oceania
+- Regions for sale: USA+, Canada, Europe, Eastern Europe & Central Asia, East Asia, Southeast Asia, Middle East, Oceania

 The Dunlop Sport BluResponse (410 Euros for one set) scored the same number of points as the Falken tire, yet its weak traction on wet pavement cost it the «recommended» verdict.
 The low rolling resistance demonstrated by the Sport Blu Response was due to its lightweight construction.